-December 3, 2016 May 28, 2016 (In millions) Cost U nrealized Gain U Unrealized Market Loss Value Cost Unrealized Gain Unrealized Loss Market Value Government obligations \$ \$ \$ \$ \$ 0.4 \$ \$ \$ 0.4 Mutual funds - fixed income 7.0 7.0 6.4 6.4 Mutual funds - equity 0.8 \$ 0.8 0.7 0.7 Total \$ 7.8 \$ \$ \$ 7.8 \$ 7.5 \$ \$ \$ 7.5
+Ma arch 4, 2017 May 28, 2016 (In millions) Cos Unrealized Cost Gain/(Loss) Market Value Cost Unrealized Gain/(Loss) Market Value Government obligations \$ \$ \$ \$ 0.4 \$ \$ 0.4 Mutual funds - fixed income 7.1 0.1 7.2 6.4 6.4 Mutual funds - equity 0.7 \$ 0.1 0.8 0.7 0.7 Total \$ 7.8 \$ 0.2 \$ 8.0 \$ 7.5 \$ \$ 7.5

-Adjustments to the fair value of available-for-sale securities are recorded as increases or decreases, net of income taxes, within accumulated other comprehensive loss in stockholders' equity.
+Adjustments to the fair value of available-for-sale securities are recorded as increases or decreases, net of income taxes, within Accumulated other comprehensive loss in stockholders' equity.
+These adjustments are also included within the caption Unrealized holding gain within the Condensed Consolidated Statements of Comprehensive Income.
+Unrealized gains recognized in the company's Condensed Consolidated Statement of Comprehensive Income related to available-for-sale securities were \$0.2 million and nil for the three and nine month periods ended March 4, 2017 and February 27, 2016, respectively.
 The cost of securities sold is based on the specific identification method; realized gains and losses resulting from such sales are included in the Condensed Consolidated Statements of Comprehensive Income within "Other, net".

 The company reviews its investment portfolio for any unrealized losses that would be deemed other-than-temporary and require the recognition of an impairment loss in earnings.
 If the cost of an investment exceeds its fair value, the company evaluates, among other factors, general market conditions, the duration and extent to which the fair value is less than its cost, the company's intent to hold the investment, and whether it is more likely than not that the company will be required to sell the investment before recovery of the cost basis.
 The company also considers the type of security, related industry and sector performance, and published investment ratings.
 Once a decline in fair value is determined to be other-than-temporary, an impairment charge is recorded and a new cost basis in the investment is established.
-If conditions within individual markets, industry segments, or macro-economic environments deteriorate, the company could incur future impairments.
+If conditions within individual markets, industry segments, or macroeconomic environments deteriorate, the company could incur future impairments.